Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 (LAUGHTER)

-RADCLIFFE: OK, I'm going to go with - I'm going to go with the candles one.
-The ridiculous candles one.
+RADCLIFFE: OK.
+I'm going to go with - I'm going to go with the candles one, the ridiculous candles.

 SAGAL: You're going to go with Mandles?
 You're right, Daniel.